 - Pain in the thumb, index, middle, and ring fingers

 - A moving, creeping, or shock-like wave or feeling from the wrist to the tip of most fingers.
-This pain may also move from your arm towards the shoulder blades.
+This pain may also move from your arm toward the shoulder blades.

 - Clumsiness and weakness in the hand, make it a huge challenge to perform tasks such as typing or unbuttoning shirts

 - You may drop objects more frequently because your hand is weak and clumsy

 When compressed by a swollen carpal tunnel, the median nerve that supplies sensation to the hand and fingers results in Carpal Tunnel Syndrome.

 However, certain groups of people are most likely to have carpal tunnel syndrome: